 With poor results for the money she spent, she was desperate.
 One day, her Facebook feed showed a Facebook ad for a local restaurant featuring a beautiful photo of a meal and glass of wine along with a link to get a discount code.
 She hadn’t thought of capturing email addresses and promoting her café to those people.

-After setting up an email marketing campaign, withing the first month, she had an email list of 450 people.
-And 30% of them started coming to her café.
-She started to see her bottom line increasing.
+Within a month of setting up an email marketing campaign, she had an email list of 450 people.
+30% of them started coming to her café.
+Revenue was increasing.
 Sandy has never been happier.
 The best part?
 She only spends an hour a week on her email marketing.
 Don’t you love a happy ending?